In this course, we will use the following definitions:

 Each pseudo file system has slightly different semantics and answer to different needs: procfs, sysfs, configfs, debugfs, …

-Advantage: User space programs can access these files with the standard POSIX file API: read
+Advantage: User space programs can access these files with the standard POSIX file API: read and write.

-You can thus use regular shell programs such as cat
+You can thus use regular shell programs such as cat and echo to read/write from/to them.

 Drawback: These mechanisms are synchronous from user to kernel, but asynchronous in the other direction,